-- Along with your chapter(s), please submit a novel synopsis of the entire novel, totaling no more than 1,000 words.
+- Along with your chapter(s), please submit a synopsis of the entire novel, totaling no more than 1,000 words.
 Please include the novel synopsis in the same file as your novel excerpt.
 It may be included either before or after your excerpt, but it must cover the full scope of the novel: beginning, middle and end.
-You can find a number of excellent articles about synopsis writing on the Web, including:
+You can find a number of excellent articles about synopsis writing online, including:

 - We will accept up to the first three chapters, or about 9,500 words, whichever is shorter.

 - The novel excerpt and synopsis together must total no more than 10,000 words.

 We will accept two pieces if they are “short-short” stories according to the guidelines above.
 Together they must total no more than 4,000 words.

 Otherwise, we will accept only one piece per writer: a short story of no more than 8,000 words or a novel except plus synopsis that together total no more than 10,000 words.